-3. Sick Leave
+3. Sick Leave.

-3.1 Annual leave
+3.1 Annual leave.

 If an employee falls sick whilst they are on annual leave, the period of sickness absence will be treated as sick leave and not as annual leave.
-This only applies if the employee submits the appropriate self-certificate or statement of fitness for work ('fit note') to their manager by the earliest possible date.
+This only applies if the employee submits the appropriate self-certificate, or doctor's certificate, to their manager by the earliest possible date.

-3.2 Public and general holidays
+3.2 Public and general holidays.

-If an employee is off sick on a public holiday, they will receive Sickness Allowance on that day, and will be entitled to a day off in lieu after that, as agreed by their manager.
+If an employee is off sick on a public holiday, they will receive Sickness Allowance on that day, and will be entitled to a day off in lieu after that, as agreed by their Manager.

-This only applies if the employee submits the appropriate statement of fitness for work ('fit note') to their manager, by the earliest possible date.
+This only applies if the employee submits the appropriate self certificate, or doctor's certificate, to their manager, by the earliest possible date.